RightsDocketRightsDocket

 Direct Answer

-C2PA (Coalition for Content Provenance and Authenticity) is an open technical standard that attaches cryptographically signed metadata to digital files, creating a tamper-evident record of who made the content, what tools were used, and whether AI was involved.
+C2PA (Coalition for Content Provenance and Authenticity) is an open technical standard that attaches cryptographically signed metadata to digital files, creating a tamper-evident record of who signed the content, what tools were declared, and whether AI involvement was disclosed.
 The current specification is version 2.3, published in February 2026.

 What Is C2PA?

-C2PA (Coalition for Content Provenance and Authenticity) is an open technical standard that attaches cryptographically signed metadata to digital files, creating a tamper-evident record of who made the content, what tools were used, and whether AI was involved.
+C2PA (Coalition for Content Provenance and Authenticity) is an open technical standard that attaches cryptographically signed metadata to digital files, creating a tamper-evident record of who signed the content, what tools were declared, and whether AI involvement was disclosed.
 The current specification is version 2.3, published in February 2026.

 C2PA was developed to solve a problem that worsens every year: as AI makes it trivially easy to generate realistic content, there is no reliable way to distinguish human-created media from synthetic output.
 The standard doesn’t attempt to detect AI content after the fact.
-Instead, it documents the creation process at the source — capturing provenance data at the moment of creation so that authenticity questions can be answered definitively, not probabilistically.
+Instead, it documents signed provenance assertions at the source so authenticity questions can be answered with machine-readable evidence rather than guesswork.
+It is the machine-readable layer of a copyright provenance chain.

 The standard is maintained by the C2PA organization and governed by a steering committee that includes Adobe, Google, Microsoft, OpenAI, Amazon, Meta, BBC, Sony, and Publicis Groupe.